mperham/inspeqtor/README.md

 If you've used `monit` before, Inspeqtor will look familiar.
 Same high-level goals but in a modern package.

+## Status

+Inspeqtor is **feature complete**, reliable and (mostly?) bug-free.
+This repo does not see a lot of code changes because of this, not because it is unmaintained.

 ## Installation

 See the [Inspeqtor wiki](https://github.com/mperham/inspeqtor/wiki) for complete documentation.